 • Comparable, if not faster, printing time to other infill patterns despite the increased number of turns

-• High compressive and tensile strength despite less density and material usage in comparison to other infill patterns
+• High compressive and tensile strength despite lower material usage in comparison to other infill patterns

 Cons